ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 ## [From _The Lansing state Republican._](https://chroniclingamerica.loc.gov/lccn/sn83016318/1861-10-16/ed-1/seq-2)

 #### 1861-10-16 &middot; Lansing, Mich.

 <table style="width: 100%;"><tr><td style="width: 50%">

-I have never used it from that to the present
-day ; she asked me never to game, and I cannot
+d me never to game, and I cannot
 tell who is winning and who is loosing in game
 that can be plaved.
 She admonished me too.
 against hard drinking; and whatever capacity